 Eisenberg's women's lacrosse coaching career began In 2009.
 In the inaugural year of women's lacrosse at Chapman University, where he lead the Chapman University Lady Panthers to a winning record and earned Western Women's Lacrosse League (WWLL) Division II Coach of the Year honors in 2009.
 In 2011, Eisenberg's third season as head coach at Chapman, the team went undefeated (17 - 0) to win Division II regional (WWLL) and national (WCLA) championships, which earned him 2011 Coach of the Year for both the WWLL and WCLA Division II.
 The Panthers moved into Division I club for the 2012 season, knowing they would only be there one year, where they finished second in the region (WWLL) and 12th nationally (WCLA).
 In spring 2013, the Panthers joined the Southern California Intercollegiate Athletic Conference (SCIAC) and competed at the NCAA Division III level, where they finished 2nd in the SCIAC and barely missed making the NCAA Tournament.

 In the spring of 2012, Eisenberg spent one season with the El Dorado High School Girls’ program, where he helped the team reach the Orange County playoffs for the first time in the program’s history, making it to the second round.
-From 2013 - 2020, he spent his time at Esperanza High School, where the team tied Newport Harbor for the league title in the spring of 2015 and was ranked as high as #5 in the county during the Spring 2018 season.
+From 2013 - 2020, he spent his time at Esperanza High School, where the team was ranked as high as #5 in the county during the Spring 2018 season.

 In the Fall of 2017, Brian joined the Pomona Pitzer Sagehens (NCAA DIII) coaching staff.
 In his first two years, the young team made it to the conference championship both years.
 The maturing team was looking to win the conference and make the NCAA playoffs in Spring 2020, going 7-0 before Covid stopped the season.